moryba/Web-App-Development-for-Data-Visualization/README.md

 # Web-Development-for-Data-Visualization

-This repository contains the Files that I used to developed an intereactive Web Application for Data Visualization.
+This repository contains the Files that I used to develop an intereactive Web Application for Data Visualization.
 The link of my webapp: https://moryba-webapp.herokuapp.com/.

 # Languages used to develop the Web App: